This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Leaky gut is like having the gates broken from your intestines to your bloodstream so that toxins, microbes and undigested food particles can now get through.
 When this happens, it causes inflammation throughout your body, leading to a variety of diseases.

-Studies suggest that capsaicin may have a role as a natural remedy for cancer, including in the management of prostate cancer.
+Studies suggest that capsaicin may have a role in supplementary cancer treatment, including in the management of prostate cancer.

 One study conducted at University of California at Los Angeles School of Medicine found that this important ingredient in cayenne pepper is able to inhibit the growth of cancer cells and prevent the activation of new dangerous formations.

-There is also data that suggests cayenne pepper benefits include being effective in helping prevent lung cancer.
+There is also data that suggests cayenne pepper benefits include being effective in helping prevent lung cancer as well as other cancers.

 Cayenne pepper also appears to have the ability to kill fungus and prevent the formation of fungal pathogens.
-Cayenne pepper was investigated to determine its in vitro antifungal activity, and the results found that it was active against 16 different fungal strains, including Candida.
+This pepper was investigated to determine its in vitro antifungal activity, and the results found that it was active against 16 different fungal strains, including candida.

 Candida is a fungus that aids with nutrient absorption and digestion when in proper levels in the body.
 When it overproduces, however, the typical candida symptoms may appear.
 These include hormone imbalance, joint pain, digestive problems and a weak immune system.